 Capelin are distributed primarily in the inner domain of the EBS shelf (Figure 4).
-The pattern of CPUE varies substantially between the surface and bottom trawl surveys, with catches in the EMA survey occurring further north than in the trawl survey (Yasumiishi et al. 2017).
+The pattern of CPUE varies substantially between the surface and bottom trawl surveys, with catches in the EMA survey occurring further north than in the EBS trawl survey (Yasumiishi et al. 2017).
 The reason for these differences is not clear.
 Capelin occupy different parts of the water column depending on environmental factors such as light levels and prey availability.
 Surveys in the GOA using identical surface trawl gear have occasionally caught capelin, but simultaneous acoustic surveying on the same vessel indicates that capelin are often below the trawl's footrope (Dave McGowan, UW, pers. comm.).
 The contrast between the surveys may also arise from differences in survey timing: the EMA survey occurs in late summer after the trawl surveys have been completed.
-In the bottom trawl survey, biomass estimates are variable for the reasons described above but there also appear to be decadal signals in abundance (Table 1; Figures 5 and 6).
-The greater abundance of capelin observed during 2010-2015 has now reversed itself; the 2018 and 2019 biomass estimates and frequency of occurrence (FO) are the lowest in the time series.
+In the bottom trawl survey, biomass estimates are variable for the reasons described above but there also appear to be decadal signals in abundance (Table 1; Figures 5, 6, and 7).
+The greater abundance of capelin observed during 2010-2015 has now reversed itself; the 2018-2021 biomass estimates and frequency of occurrence (FO) are by far the lowest in the time series and it seem that capelin have largely disappeared from the system.